alexeyden/openess/README.md

 - Registers with `valueType` other than `1` are not supported.
 It is not that hard to add other types, but we have to have an inverter for testing that supports them.
 - Some parts of descriptor files are not currently used, e.g. `OtherCodes` sections not related to enumerations.

+Known issues:
+- Automation protocol detection may not work correctly.
+You can override the protocol file via the `Protocol` field in the config.

 ## Installation and configuration

 Installation: